Understanding your contact lens prescription

 When your prescription expires, you won’t be able to buy more lenses until your eye care practitioner gives you an updated prescription.
 This will involve an eye exam to check your general eye health and to be certain that contact lenses aren't adversely affecting your eyes.

-"Just because your eyes feel good and your contact lenses seem to be working well does not mean your eye health is O.K.," says Charles Slonim, MD, an ophthalmologist in Tampa.
-"You may be having microscopic problems that can be seen only with a slit lamp [a type of microscope used during an eye exam]."
+“Just because your eyes feel good and your contact lenses seem to be working well does not mean your eye health is OK,” says Charles Slonim, M.D., an ophthalmologist in Tampa, Florida.
+“You may be having microscopic problems that can be seen only with a slit lamp [a type of microscope used during an eye exam].”

-Dr. Slonim says that about 10 percent of the time when he sees a patient during a follow-up visit, he notices something that could become a problem if not taken care of immediately.
+Slonim says that about 10% of the time when he sees a patient during a follow-up visit, he notices something that could become a problem if not taken care of immediately.

-Once you've been properly fitted by your eye doctor and have a valid contact lens prescription, you have the option of buying contact lenses from a wide variety of sources.
+Once the fit of your contacts has been approved by your eye doctor and you receive your contact lens prescription, you have the option of buying contact lenses online, from your eye care provider, from optical chains or from retail stores that sell eyewear.

 Wherever you choose to purchase your contact lenses, always make sure you buy your contacts from a legitimate source.
 Vendors selling contact lenses without a prescription, such as you might find in a flea market, gas station or novelty shop, are breaking the law.